 Global Rescue Associate Medical Director Eric Johnson, MD (left), in Nepal with aircraft personnel

-As another Himalayan climbing season begins in earnest, Global Rescue has some information to share that should help our members deal with altitude sickness.
-Global Rescue Associate Medical Director Eric Johnson, MD, has been practicing high altitude medicine for decades, is one of the founders of Everest ER (the medical clinic at Everest base camp) and is an expert in treating altitude-related illnesses.
-Dr. Johnson offers this advice on how to recognize, treat, and avoid altitude sickness.
+As another Himalayan climbing season begins in earnest, Global Rescue has information to help members deal with altitude sickness.
+Global Rescue Associate Medical Director Eric Johnson, MD, has been practicing high altitude medicine for decades, is one of the founders of Everest ER (the medical clinic at Everest base camp), and is an expert in treating altitude-related illnesses.
+Dr. Johnson offers advice on how to recognize, treat and avoid altitude sickness.

 Altitude sickness is best defined as a series of symptoms that occur during travel at high elevation.
-It can affect anyone who travels at altitude, regardless of age, fitness level, gender or ethnicity and if you’ve had it before, you may be more prone to recurrence.
+It can affect anyone who travels at altitude, regardless of age, fitness level, gender or ethnicity.
+If you’ve had it before, you may be more prone to recurrence.
 Symptoms are generally diagnosed in three broad categories:

 AMS is the most common and least dangerous type of altitude sickness.
 The symptoms mirror those of a bad hangover and typically start at 8,000 feet in elevation.
 Symptoms usually start within a day or two of traveling to a new elevation and can include: